gw2efficiency/item-value/README.md

 Arguably all containers hold a value, but since it can be completely random how much a container is actually worth and the effort of maintaining a list of container to item mappings is not justified, containers without a tradingpost price are ignored.

-The one exception to this are ascended boxes, which use the average value across all ascended items as a rough estimate.
+The one exception to this are ascended boxes, which use the average value across all possible ascended items as a rough estimate.

+## Account value calculations

+### Characters / Bank / Material Storage

+The value of characters, bank and material storage get calculated with the value of the items in them.
+For characters, inventory as well as equipment are considered.

 ### Skins